kipu23/ping/README.md

 - create *docker-compose.yaml*

 Now, the application is ready, and now let's create the kubernetes yaml files.
-But first, we need to add our applicaiton's components to the dockerhub.
+But first, we need to add our applicaiton's components to the dockerhub, to be able to pull it into the kubernetes cluster.

-# Add our containers to dockerhub
+## Add our images to dockerhub
-- create an account at hub.docker.com
+- create an account at hub.docker.com if you don't have any
+- tag the images
+  - docker image tag ping-pong-ms kipu23/ping-pong-ms
+  - docker image tag ping-pong-ui kipu23/ping-pong-ui
+- push the images to the registry
+  - docker push kipu23/ping-pong-ms
+  - docker push kipu23/ping-pong-ui

+## Create kubernetes yaml files
+- database:
+  1. create *ping-pong-mongo-configmap.yaml*
+  2. create *ping-pong-mongo-secrets.yaml*
+  3. create *ping-pong-mongo-statefulset.yaml*
+  4. create *ping-pong-mongo-service.yaml*
+  5. create *ping-pong-mongo-service-nodeport.yaml* (only for testing)
--
+- ms:
+  1. create

 # Backlog:
 Let's devops: